SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 | [Script](#script) | Execute a script. |

 > [!NOTE]
-> When updating a tracked link, keep in mind that it might be used by multiple mailings and/or automated flows (a pilot feature).
+> When updating a tracked link, keep in mind that it might be used by multiple mailings and/or automated flows.
 You should make sure there are no duplicate or conflicting actions.

 ## <a id="response"></a>Response